petros-d/docs/enterprise_versioned_docs/version-0.16/configure-deployment.md

 If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, we recommend increasing the AU allocated towards the Scheduler.
 The default resource allocation is 10 AU.

 > **Tip:** To set alerts that notify you via email when your Airflow Scheduler is underprovisioned, refer to [Airflow Alerts](airflow-alerts.md).

-#### Scheduler Count

-Airflow 2.0 comes with the ability for users to run multiple Schedulers concurrently to ensure high-availability, zero recovery time, and faster performance.
-By adjusting the **Scheduler Count** slider in the Astronomer UI, you can provision up to 4 Schedulers on any Deployment running Airflow 2.0+ on Astronomer.

-Each individual Scheduler will be provisioned with the AU specified in **Scheduler Resources**.
-For example, if you set **Scheduler Resources** to 10 AU and **Scheduler Count** to 2, your Airflow Deployment will run with 2 Airflow Schedulers using 10 AU each for a total of 20 AU.

-To increase the speed at which tasks are scheduled and ensure high-availability, we recommend provisioning 2 or more Airflow Schedulers for production environments.
-For more information on the Airflow 2.0 Scheduler, refer to Astronomer's ["The Airflow 2.0 Scheduler" blog post](https://www.astronomer.io/blog/airflow-2-scheduler).

 ## Kubernetes Executor: Set Extra Capacity